sohaibnomanahmed/mac-setup/README.md

 An Alternative is Hyper: https://hyper.is

 ## WM
-Yabai can be used as an i3 replacement for windows manager for Mac more information is here: https://cbrgm.net/post/2021-05-5-setup-macos/
+Yabai can be used as an i3 replacement for windows manager for Mac more information is here: https://cbrgm.net/post/2021-05-5-setup-macos/, video instruction here: https://www.youtube.com/watch?v=JL1lz77YbUE

 ## Oh-My-Zsh
 First install Oh-My-Zsh as described on their website: https://ohmyz.sh